Toolshare Mobile App

 Understanding the consumer and target audience was the next part of research.
 Walking through Alex’s situation helped me understand his thought process and the need for a community tool sharing experience.

-Now that I had a defined target audience, it was time to get some feedback from real people based on the persona’s criteria.
+With a target audience defined, it was time to get some feedback from real people based on the persona’s criteria.

 Matthew